- About Us

 Q: You used to be Roeda Signs & ScreenTech Imaging.
 What happened to the name?

-A: We shortened it to ‘Roeda’, to encompass all things we produce.
+A: We shortened it to ‘Roeda’ to encompass everything we produce.
 Roeda Signs was started in 1954, creating signs and graphics for our local community in Chicagoland and its suburbs.
-ScreenTech Imaging was created thirty years ago to promote our decal division to the Waste, Recycling, Construction and Rental Equipment industries.
-Today we are diversified and cater to many different industries, producing a multitude of products, using many different processes.
-If it’s Signs, Print, or Service one name gets it done, and one name says it all…..
+ScreenTech Imaging was created thirty years ago to promote our decal division to the Waste, Recycling, Construction, and Rental Equipment industries.
+Today, we are diversified and cater to many different industries, producing many products using many different processes.
+If it’s Signs, Print, or Service, one name gets it done and says it all…..
 ROEDA.

-Q: What types of equipment or material do you have?
+Q: What types of equipment or materials do you have?

-A: For any questions you may have about our capabilities or the materials that we work with, feel free to reach out to us via phone or email at our contact page here.
+A: For any questions you may have about our capabilities or the materials we work with, feel free to contact us via phone or email at our contact page here.